 Most of us have heard the saying: “you’re the average of the five people you spend the most time with”.
 For impact-driven leaders, game changers and ambitious trailblazers however, that circle of five of mentors is only the beginning.
+Here’s how to build a support network of mentors.

 Whether you’re navigating your first CEO role, leading groundbreaking research or building a non-profit from the ground up, having a dynamic, inspiring and engaged support network to tap into at any time is crucial.